-During 2017 and 2018, we bifurcated our lease payments relating to the premises into a portion allocated to the building (a reduction of the financing obligation) and a portion allocated to the land on which the building was constructed, which was treated as an operating lease that commenced in July 2015.
-For the years ended December 31, 2017 and 2018, we recorded €1.7 million and €1.8 million, respectively, of land rent expense in connection with this lease.
+During 2018, we bifurcated our lease payments relating to the premises into a portion allocated to the building (a reduction of the financing obligation) and a portion allocated to the land on which the building was constructed, which was treated as an operating lease that commenced in July 2015.
+For the year ended December 31, 2018, we recorded ≤ 1.8 million of land rent expense in connection with this lease.
 Before move-in, the non-cash land expense was classified entirely as general and administrative expense, and afterwards, it was allocated to all of our operating costs.
-Depreciation on the building commenced upon construction completion, resulting in €1.6 million of depreciation expense for the year ended December 31, 2018, of which the majority was recorded as technology and content expense.
-The second building relating to our campus remained under construction at December 31, 2018 and was accounted for as a build-to-suit asset at that point.
+Depreciation on the building commenced upon construction completion, resulting in ≤ 1.6 million of depreciation expense for the year ended December 31, 2018, of which the majority was recorded as technology and content expense.